dburkart/check-sieve/README.md

 This project aims to make checking mail sieve syntax easy and painless.
 Because breaking your sieve in production sucks.

+For a web-based demonstration of check-sieve which is entirely browser-based, visit https://checksieve.com.

 #### Dependencies

 `check-sieve` minimally depends on having a modern C++ compiler, however there are some requirements